Thank you to the thought leaders who contributed to this article:

 Brands can also give power to consumers with user-generated content.
 You can let your loyalists be part of your business by creating a piece of content and asking consumers to make it their own, much like how musicians create dances to their new singles and then ask their fans to use their music to make it their own on TikTok.
 When the content is coming directly from loyalists and fans, it’s much more trustworthy because they’re generating the content for fun and not for a profit.

 If you just read through all of that asked yourself, ‘okay but what does my brand get out of all this extra time spent on communication?’ you aren’t the only one.
 Forrester asked a similar question in its Customer Experience Index (CX Index™) and found that of the three dimensions of CX quality – effectiveness, ease, and emotion – emotion has the largest impact on customer loyalty and therefore the bottom line.
 When you’re transparent about your brand and stay aligned with your values, you create positive brand experiences that increase customer retention and the lifetime value of the customer.

 But this is all hypothetical until you can actually prove you are building emotional connections with consumers, which can be difficult to do.
 Two basic ways to start include:

 Gathering data like this to influence brand experiences for customer preference is what we like to call listening at scale.
 Without data, we don’t know how consumers feel about a brand, what they expect, and what new opportunities exist to form connections.

-And if you’re building a strategy to collect and analyse data, stay on the lookout for our Customer Experience Trends to Expect in 2022: Part Two, where we discuss how first-party data and personalisation will impact the next year.
+And if you’re building a strategy to collect and analyze data, stay on the lookout for our Customer Experience Trends to Expect in 2022: Part Two, where we discuss how first-party data and personalization will impact the next year.